The 1792 silver center cent, one of the most famous of all pattern designs. This was apparently an attempt to make the one cent coin J4/P5

 smaller by using a silver plug to handle the bulk of the value 3/4 of a cent with the copper valued at 1/4 of a cent.
 The plug itself is conical in shape, and the planchets oriented, such that the wider side was used for the obverse.
 Judd describes these as having obliquely reeded edges but examples also have normal vertical reeding.

-Just over a dozen are known as listed below courtesy of Mark Borkhardt, Alan Weinberg & Saul Teichman from Heritage 4/2012 sale.
+Over a dozen are known as listed below courtesy of Mark Borkhardt, Alan Weinberg & Saul Teichman from Heritage 4/2012 sale.
+The 5 finest are also illustrated.

 1. Garrett Specimen.
 MS67 Brown PCGS.
 Peter Gschwend (Thomas L. Elder, 6/1908), lot 116, James W. Ellsworth (5/1923); John Work Garrett; Johns Hopkins University (Bowers and Ruddy, 3/1981), lot 2347; private collection, Simpson collection, illustrated below courtesy of PCGS.